-These nutty, gluten-free and paleo tahini blondies are bursting with chunks of chocolate on the inside and toasted sesame seeds on the top.
+These deliciously soft and chewy, paleo tahini blondies are bursting with chunks of chocolate and toasty sesame flavor.

 Blondies like brownies are one of those things everyone should have at least one good recipe for since they’re so easy to whip up and always a crowd pleaser.
 You get all those wonderful caramelized flavors of a chocolate chip cookie with the ease of a bar.